 For the majority of the program, students will stay at the Usa River Rehabilitation and Training Center (URRC), which offers a comfortable, fully secured guesthouse with shared rooms, Wi-Fi access and a full kitchen for cooking meals.
-For one week of the program, small groups of students will live with host families.
 Students are responsible for the cost of most meals throughout the program.

 SWAHILI 111-1-SA: Swahili I

 - MS Training Center for Development Cooperation (MS TCDC) instructors

 This course intends to prime students with a basic command of Swahili, helping them to communicate with their host families, research subjects, and community health partners.
 The program can offer intensive language tutorials at various levels if participants have prior Swahili knowledge.